Nancy4510/pokemon-client/README.md

 - React Hooks

 ## **Unsolved Issues/Future**
 One thing that I would like to continue working on is the styling.
 I wouldn't say that styling was an unsolved issue but I felt that since I was using React and I'm still learning about it, styling was limited for me.
+Something that I didn't get to do was use a third party API which I would like to do in the near future.

 ## **API Repository**
 - Link to API repo: [Pokemon-API Repo](https://github.com/Nancy4510/pokemon-api)